 Cost-Sharing Program

 A cost-sharing program is also available to help juniors attend out-of-state events.
-For more information, contact Secretary-Treasurer Sydney Endres at 608/333-7599 or sfendres@gmail.com.
+For more information, contact Secretary-Treasurer Sydney Flick at 608/333-7599 or wjbasecretary@outlook.com.
 For an application, CLICK HERE.

 National Level Achievements

 Wisconsin juniors have represented their state well in national competitions too.
-Six have topped the National Jersey Youth Achievement Contest: Colin Wussow of Cecil (2020); Kaila Wussow of Cecil (2017); Cassandra Krull of Lake Mills (2012); Brett Barlass of Janesville (2005); Kristin Barlass-Paul of Janesville (1999); and Brian Barlass of Janesville (1995).
+Seven have topped the National Jersey Youth Achievement Contest: Emma Vos of Maribel (2023); Colin Wussow of Cecil (2020); Kaila Wussow of Cecil (2017); Cassandra Krull of Lake Mills (2012); Brett Barlass of Janesville (2005); Kristin Barlass-Paul of Janesville (1999); and Brian Barlass of Janesville (1995).

 Colin Wussow of Cecil won the 2022 Pot O'Gold Production Contest with JX Bar MB Avon Klay Brooklyn 16312 {4}.